 Requisite: PSYC 233 or 234.
 Omitted 2011-12.
 Professor Schulkind.2016-17: Not offered

 This term, used for mental illness and mental distress, is defined by differing perspectives, i.e., medical model, family systems and psychodynamics.
 How the psychological and psychiatric communities define, and measure dysfunctional behavior depends upon these differing perspectives.
 We will review the ideas and concepts behind the definitions and descriptions of psychological and psychobiological disorders i.e., Schizophrenia, Obsessive Compulsive Disorder, and Attention Deficit Disorder.
 Students will write final papers on topics such as, whether specific diagnoses are scientifically or socially constructed, whether psychopathology is distress, disability or social deviance, and how a specific disorder can be understood from the point of view of depth psychology as well as underlying brain mechanisms.

 Requisite: PSYC 100 or 212, PSYC 122 or MATH 130, and some knowledge of Abnormal, Personality or Clinical Psychology.
 Limited to 15 students.
 Fall semester.
 Professor Raskin.2016-17: Offered in Fall 2016

 This course is open to qualified students who desire to engage in independent reading on selected topics or conduct research projects.
 Preference will be given to those students who have done good work in one or more departmental courses beyond the introductory level.
 A half course.

 Open to juniors and seniors with consent of the instructor.
-Both semesters.2015-16: Not offered
+Fall and spring semesters.2016-17: Not offered

 A double course.